astoria-life/soon/about.md

 ## Solution
 ### The Astoria Food Church Multi-Vendor Ecommerce Marketplace

-Meet in the middle between the Grocery Store, where customers pay for the luxury of not having to source all the products individually, and sourcing all the products individually and managing the logistics, which is cheaper, but requires coordination.
+Meet in the middle between the Grocery Store, where customers pay for the luxury of not having to source all the products individually, and buying directly from vendors, which is cheaper, but requires coordination.

 The marketplace gives the luxury of easily sourcing all needed food, just like a grocery store, with much closer to direct from producer prices.